 - Medical and professional management

-3. As a clinician working in a field where clinical trials are offered routinely to new patients as a way of enhancing their access to the latest treatments, translational research is an integral part of my clinical practice.
+3. Translational research is about delivering innovation to clinical pracitce.
+I specialise in influencing clinical practice using quality improvement methods, raising awareness for research priorities, clinical trials of novel therapies and health services evaluation, audit andresearch.
+This has focused upon accelerating Diagnosis of Brain Tumour through the HeadSmart Campaign, a wide variety of clinical trials of new treatment in brain tumours, risk prediction of brina damage associated with tumour treatments.
 Close clinical observation is the bedrock of translational research.
 Testing hypotheses based upon clinical observation provides a strong impetus to apply the results of research back in practice.
 This creates the need to collaborate with a wide variety of research disciplines which in my case has included, nursing, psychology, psychiatry, rehabilitation therapists, social work, epidemiology, health economics, molecular biology, statistics, physiology, engineering, neuroscience, pharmacy, pharmacology, radiology, ophthalmology, pathology, surgery, radiation therapy, medical oncology, endocrinology and neurology.

 4. Medical and professional management is an integral part of working in large institutions.
 Organisation of clinical or academic activities requires participants to contribute to strategy and implementation of institutional priorities, which in Government supported institutions, such as the NHS and Universities, needs close integration with national strategy development and implementation.
 I have contributed extensively in these processes both implementing and influencing national and regional strategies in NHS and University initiatives in clinical practice, education and research.